FreeRTOS/FreeRTOS/FreeRTOS-Plus/Source/FreeRTOS-Plus-Trace/readme.txt

-FreeRTOS+Trace Trace Recorder Library
+Tracealyzer Trace Recorder Library
 -------------------------------------
 Percepio AB
 www.percepio.com

-This directory contains the core trace recorder library used by FreeRTOS+Trace v2.3.
+This directory contains the a generic trace recorder library for Tracealyzer v2.4.

-Ready-to-run demonstrations projects are found at www.percepio.com.

-For information on how to integrate the recorder library in your FreeRTOS build, see the FreeRTOS+Trace User Manual, section 2.

-For information on how to upload the trace data from your target system RAM to FreeRTOS+Trace, see "debugger trace upload.txt"
+For information on how to upload the trace data from your target system RAM to Tracealyzer, see "debugger trace upload.txt"

-NOTE: This trace recorder library requires FreeRTOS v7.3.0 or later.

 Files included
 --------------